PetroIvaniuk/paralympics-2020/README.md

-# paralympics-2020
-# Tokyo 2020 Paralympic
+# Tokyo 2020 Paralympics, Analytics

 Thanks for checking out my app!
 It was built entirely using [matplotlib](https://matplotlib.org/) and